Charlie Griffin: Career

-On 20 February 2012, Griffin rejoined Salisbury City on loan from Forest Green until the end of the season.
+On 20 February 2012, Griffin re-joined Salisbury City on loan from Forest Green until the end of the season.
 On his return to Forest Green at the end of the season Griffin was released by the club and in July 2012 it was announced that he had signed for Bath City.

-Grffin made a promising start for Bath City, with 9 goals in 14 games for the Conference South side and would go on to finish the season as the club's top goal scorer.
+Griffin made a promising start for Bath City, with 9 goals in 14 games for the Conference South side and would go on to finish the season as the club's top goal scorer.
 Despite this he was released by the club in May 2013.

 Following his release from Bath, Griffin joined Conference North side Brackley Town in June 2013.
 Griffin then joined Conference North club Gloucester City until the end of the 2013/2014 season.

 On Thursday 26 February 2015, it was announced that Griffin had signed for Chippenham Town.
 He joined fellow Southern Football League Premier Division members Cirencester Town during the summer of 2015.
 He became manager of the club in September the following year, remaining in post until November 2019.